 Ron Raymond is the General Manager of WCTL and CEO of Inspiration Time, Inc. He has been a part of the WCTL family since January of 1992.
 He has risen through the ranks holding the positions of Program Director and Operations Manager before assuming his current roles in 2004.
 Ron has spent his fair share of time on the air for WCTL, as well.
 Ron co-hosted “The Good Guys in the Morning in the 90s and early 2000s and has been a play-by-play announcer for WCTL’s award-winning high school football coverage since 1994.

 Ron has been involved in broadcasting for over 30 years.
-Ron earned his Bachelors and Masters Degrees from Edinboro University of Pennsylvania where he currently serves as an adjunct professor.
-Ron is also working toward completing a PhD from Indiana University of Pennsylvania.
+Ron earned his bachelor's and master's degrees from Edinboro University of Pennsylvania where he currently serves as an adjunct professor.
+He earned a Ph.D. from Indiana University of Pennsylvania.
 Ron and his wife have three daughters and a son.

 Q&A with Ron: